LSLWatson/CopilotforSecurity/Copilot_For_Security_Optimizer/readme.md

 - Playbook - Logic App Contributor

 Post-config requirements:
-Subscription Owner is required to create and apply a least-privilege custom role for the Playbook.
+- Subscription Owner is required to create and apply a least-privilege custom role for the Playbook.
 You may choose to assign the Contributor role if you do not want to use a custom role.<br>

+Usage requirements:
+- Contributor access of some kind is required to the Copilot for Security Compute Capacity for any users who will be modifying the schedule since it works by applying Resource Tags to the Compute Capacity.

 ## Deployment
 **Deploy Solution**